What is Corzan and CPVC?

-Corzan is a trade name for CPVC, where the "C" part of the abbreviation stands for "chlorinated".
-The PVC compound is put through a chlorination process which changes some of the properties.
+Corzan is a trade name of Lubrizol Advanced Materials for their CPVC compound and applies to our imperial pipe, our metric pipe, and our metric fittings.
+In CPVC, the "C" part of the abbreviation stands for "chlorinated".
+The PVC compound is put through a chlorination process which changes some of it's properties.
 One of the main changes is that the melting temperature of the plastic is higher and so CPVC pipe and fittings can operate at a higher temperature than standard PVC.

 The main difference that most people are interested in is the temperature range that CPVC can operate over.
 PVC has a maximum working temperature of 60 degrees Centigrade, but CPVC can be taken up to 90 degrees.
-There are also differences in chemical compatibility - full chemical compatibility charts are available in our technical section.
+There are also differences in chemical compatibility - full chemical compatibility charts are available in here.

 Inch and Metric Ranges

-Our Corzan CPVC pipe and fittings are available in two ranges.
-The first an imperial rnage, that is manufactured in the USA by Spears and metric, which is European manufactured by Durapipe.
+Our CPVC pipe and fittings are available in two ranges.
+The first is an imperial range, that is manufactured in the USA by Spears Manufacturing, and the second is metric, which is European and manufactured by Durapipe.
 Both systems are manufactured to all the required standards and specifications.

 The pressure rating of CPVC pipe reduces with increasing temperature.
 Multiply the pressure rating of the CPVC pipe by the ′De-Rating Multiple′ to get the actual pressure rating at that operating temperature.
 For example, a 15 bar pipe operating at 60°C will be 15 x 0.5 = 7.5bar.